 2. Encourage a Devil’s Advocate

-In her Ted Talk “Dare to Disagree”, business leader Margaret Heffernan retells the fascinating story of Alice Stewart, the doctor who in the 1950s discovered the cause of a significant increase in death due to childhood cancer.
+In her Ted Talk“Dare to Disagree”, business leader Margaret Heffernan retells the fascinating story of Alice Stewart, the doctor who in the 1950s discovered the cause of a significant increase in death due to childhood cancer.
 Dr. Stewart’s epidemiological work proved that by X-raying pregnant women, medical professionals were unintentionally causing cancer in children.
 Unfortunately, it took 25 years for the medical establishment to abandon the deadly practice.
 Doctors loved the new technology and didn’t want to hear or believe they were harming their patients.

 Why was Dr. Stewart alone so convinced of her conclusion when the medical establishment refused to believe her data?
 Her proof was based on a model called active disconfirmation.
 Dr. Stewart enlisted the help of a colleague whose sole job was to “prove Dr. Stewart wrong.”
 Every attempt to disprove her work was instigated, and yet her data always concluded with the same outcome.

 Groupthink thrives when there is no conflict, therefore its natural combatant is a healthy opposition.
 Add a devil’s advocate into team meeting roles whose responsibility it is to actively seek disconfirmation.
 This provides the necessary critical counter-perspective to prove the final outcome is the right one.
 The devil’s advocate is a partner and collaborator, not an antagonist, and must be free to bring up criticisms and concerns without fear of maligned feelings or reprisal.
-Which is yet another reason why an inclusive work environment is so important.
+This is yet another reason why an inclusive work environment is so important.

 3. Promote Diversity and Inclusivity